kubeflow/website/content/en/docs/components/training/installation.md

 +++
 title = "Installation"
-description = "How to install Training Operator" weight = 20
+description = "How to install the Training Operator" weight = 20
 +++

-This guide describes how to install Training Operator on your Kubernetes cluster.
+This guide describes how to install the Training Operator on your Kubernetes cluster.
-Training Operator is a lightweight Kubernetes controller that orchestrates appropriate Kubernetes workloads to perform distributed ML training and fine-tuning.
+The Training Operator is a lightweight Kubernetes controller that orchestrates the appropriate Kubernetes workloads to perform distributed ML training and fine-tuning.

 ## Prerequisites

-These are minimal requirements to install Training Operator:
+These are the minimal requirements to install the Training Operator:

 - Kubernetes >= 1.27
 - `kubectl` >= 1.27
 - Python >= 3.7

-## Installing Training Operator
+## Installing the Training Operator

-You need to install Training Operator control plane and Python SDK to create training jobs.
+You need to install the Training Operator control plane and Python SDK to create training jobs.

-### Installing Control Plane
+### Installing the Control Plane

 You can skip these steps if you have already [installed Kubeflow platform](https://www.kubeflow.org/docs/started/installing-kubeflow/) using manifests or package distributions.
-Kubeflow platform includes Training Operator.
+The Kubeflow platform includes the Training Operator.

-You can install Training Operator as a standalone component.
+You can install the Training Operator as a standalone component.

-Run the following command to install the stable release of Training Operator control plane: `v1.7.0`
+Run the following command to install the stable release of the Training Operator control plane: `v1.7.0`

 ```shell
 kubectl apply -k "github.com/kubeflow/training-operator.git/manifests/overlays/standalone?ref=v1.7.0"